Duck Stamp Contest & Event Information

-The Federal Migratory Bird Hunting and Conservation Stamp Art Contest is open to all U.S. Citizens, nationals and resident aliens who are at least 18 years of age by June 1, 2016.
+The contest is open to all U.S. citizens, nationals and resident aliens who are at least 18 years of age by June 1, 2021.

-Five or fewer species of waterfowl are selected each year and one of these is required to be the dominant feature of your entry (defined as being in the foreground and clearly the focus of attention).
-The waterfowl species eligible in 2016 are:
+At least one of the five eligible waterfowl species must be the dominant feature of your entry (in the foreground and clearly the focus of attention).
+Eligible species for 2021 are:

-Entry may be in any media EXCEPT photography or computer-generated art.
+Entry may be in any media except photography or computer-generated art.
 Design must be the contestant's original hand-drawn creation.
-The entry design may not be copied or duplicated from previously published art, including photographs, or from images in any format published on the Internet.
+The entry design may not be copied or duplicated from previously published material, including photographs, or from images in any format published on the Internet.

 Entry Size Requirements

-Each entry must be 7" x 10" and matted over with bright white matting.
+Entries must be 7" x 10" and oriented in the horizontal position.
+They must be matted over with bright white matting.
 The matting must be 1" wide.
 Total size (entry with matting) must be 9" x 12" and less than ¼" thick.
-We suggest using a 1/8" masonite board or foamcore with 1⁄8" matting to equal the total width of 1/4" thick.
+We suggest using a 1/8" masonite board or foamcore with 1⁄8" matting to equal the total thickness of 1/4".

-Artists may submit their artwork and entry fee beginning on June 1, 2016.
+Include the official entry forms and your payment with your artwork (see contest regulations (5.5MB) for entry forms and payment information).
+Artists may submit their artwork and entry fee beginning on June 1, 2021.
 No early entries will be accepted.
-All artwork must be postmarked no later than midnight Aug.
-15, 2016.
+All artwork must be postmarked no later than midnight August 15, 2021.